 After you’ve checked into your hotel and had a chance to refresh, head over to Norfolk’s Riverview neighborhood, where we recommend you dine at Blanca Food + Wine, where an intimate atmosphere awaits.
 As for the menu, you’ll find fine-dining, old-world fare without the need for a suit and tie, but dressing fancy is always welcome.
 Chef Courtney, pours her heart and soul into this restaurant and her carefully crafted elevated menu speaks to her raw talent and cultured experiences.

 Post-dinner entertainment can be found at MJ’s Tavern, just a few steps away from Blanca.
 MJ’s is a cornerstone of the LGBTQ+ community since opening its doors back in 2012.
-This late night tavern hosts DJs, themed parties and more!
+This late-night tavern hosts DJs, themed parties and more!
 Looking for something more laid-back after dinner?
-Head to Colley Avenue where you can find tiki inspired cocktails at Auntie’s Tiki Bar and Restaurant, or enjoy conversations with your traveling companions at one of Norfolk’s craft breweries, Elation.
+Head to Colley Avenue where you can find hand-crafted cocktails at Thank You Thank You Bar, or enjoy conversations with your traveling companions at one of Norfolk’s craft breweries, Elation.
 Elation brews all different types of beer while also serving local Virginia wine for those who are gluten-free or simply love the grapes more than the hops.